Nirbheek

-Nirbheek (lit. "fearless") is a 6-shot cylinder double-action revolver designed and manufactured by the Ordnance Factories Organization in Kanpur, India.
+Nirbheek (lit. "fearless") is a six-shot cylinder double-action revolver designed and manufactured by the Ordnance Factories Organization in Kanpur, India.

-It was sold at INR 122,360 or $USD 2,000.
+Namesake

+The Nirbheek is marketed as India's first gun for women and it is named after Nirbhaya, the alias given to a 23-year-old woman who was gang raped in Delhi on December 16, 2012, later dying of her injuries.

 History

-The Nirbheek is marketed as India's first gun for women and it is named after Nirbheek, the alias given to a 23-year-old woman who was gang raped in Delhi on December 16, 2012, later dying of her injuries.
-The victim's alias Nirbhaya and the revolver's name, Nirbheek, both mean "fearless" in Hindi.
-The gun is illegal to carry in public in India without a permit, but these are almost impossible to obtain.

 In 2014, it was reported that 100 women made bookings to purchase the revolver.

-In 2015, it was reported that men were the majority of buyers that purchased the Nirbheek.
+In 2015, it was reported that men were the majority of buyers of the Nirbheek.

 In 2016, buyers from Punjab lined up to purchase the Nirbheek.